MQTTCool/hello-iot-world-html-example/README.md

-The demo shows how MQTT.Cool enables an *end-to-end* connection between the Web page and the MQTT broker, as it takes the role of real MQTT server proxy by acting as an intermediary for requests coming form the client and targeted to the broker (in this case, the subscriptions to telemetry topics), as well as for responses (subscription acks) and Application Messages (telemetry data) coming from the broker and directed to the client.
+The demo shows how MQTT.Cool enables an *end-to-end* connection between the Web page and the MQTT broker, as it takes the role of real MQTT server proxy by acting as an intermediary for requests coming from the client and targeted to the broker (in this case, the subscriptions to telemetry topics), as well as for responses (subscription acks) and Application Messages (telemetry data) coming from the broker and directed to the client.